Paul Summers

 Extra, Extra!
 Read All About It!

-Paul Summers enlisted in United States Marines with his brother Eugene.
-They went to boot camp together at Paris Island, South Carolina.
-While home attending a Yankee baseball game with his parents, he learned of the Marines being sent to Korea.
-Paul Summers couldn't wait to go.
+Paul Summers shares that he enlisted in the United States Marines with his brother Eugene, attending boot camp together at Paris Island, South Carolina.
+He recalls the time they were home attending a Yankee baseball game with his parents, when the headlines broke that Marines were being sent to Korea.
+He remembers his brother receiving orders to report to base and wondering where his were.

 Share YouTube: